-Muscular Dystrophy UK will only consider a Programme Grant application to cover the work outlined in the proposal if we are currently the only funder doing so.
-If your application is currently with another funder, we will not process your application.
+Muscular Dystrophy UK will only consider an application if we are currently the only funder doing so.
+If your application is currently with another funder we will not process your application.
 You are welcome to apply in future should your application elsewhere be unsuccessful.

-If this application has previously been submitted elsewhere please tell us where the application was submitted and on what date.
-Tell us if this application (or parts of it) are being submitted for funding elsewhere.
+If this application has previously been submitted elsewhere, please tell us where the application was submitted and on what date.

+Please tell us if this application (or parts of it) are to be submitted for funding elsewhere.
 If so, include details of the source of funding, the amount and the expected date of outcome.